 The kidneys are vital organs located near the middle of the back, just below the rib cage, one on each side of the spine.
 They are bean-shaped and around 13cm long and around 8cm wide.
 Their function within the body is to filter blood and remove waste and excess water.
 The kidneys also balance the volume of fluids and minerals in the body.
 This balance in the body is called homeostasis.

-The red-black, ripe fruits of the cranberry or Vaccinium Macrocarpon has been used as both a food and a medicine for centuries.
+The red-black, ripe fruit of the cranberry or Vaccinium Macrocarpon has been used as both a food and a medicine for centuries.
 It is native to North America and was originally used by Native Americans to treat bladder and kidney diseases.
 Early settlers from England learned to use the berry both raw and cooked for many ailments, including appetite loss, stomach problems, blood disorders, and scurvy caused by a lack of vitamin C.

 Urinary tract infections are the second most common type of infection in the body, accounting for about 8.1 million visits to health care providers each year.
 Women are especially prone to UTIs for anatomical reasons.
 This type of infection that can happen anywhere along the urinary tract such as: